 I also acquired extensive knowledge of web content management and was able to efficiently expand and deepen my multilingualism.
-Accordingly, I already created during my studies a "profile" with a corresponding perspective regarding international PR ...
-At least that's what I thought back then.
+Accordingly, I created a “profile” during my studies with a corresponding perspective regarding international PR ....
+At least I thought that at the time.

 The reality was different: I worked as a sales assistant and my applications mostly remained unanswered.
 My impression is that HR professionals pay more attention to the professional experience that is on the CV after graduation, while the previous ones - consciously or unconsciously - are devalued.

 Temporary work: opportunity on the second labor market

 Personal interviews resulted almost exclusively from my personal network.
-But maybe that is also a typical industry problem, which today catapults many graduates with a PR career in "permanent practice loops"?
+Perhaps this is also a problem typical of the industry, which catapults many graduates with PR aspirations into “permanent internship loops” today?